cscorley/dissertation/chapters/9_conclusion/0_conclusion.md

 extended @Corley-etal_2015 to the file-level granularity, where we found similar results for methods and classes.

-We found for developer identification, in \drp, an analogous conclusion as in
+We found for developer identification, in \drp, a different conclusion from
 \frps.
-Again, we compare a batch TM-based FLT trained on the changesets of a project's history to one trained on the snapshot of source code entities and find the former performs as well as the latter.
-Next, we compare a batch TM-based FLT trained on changesets to a historical simulation of a TM-based DIT trained on the same changesets over time.
-We show that the historical simulation more accurately portrays how a DIT would execute in a real environment.
+Again, we compare a batch TM-based DIT trained on the changesets of a project's history to one trained on the snapshot of source code entities and find the former does not perform as well as the latter.
+Next, we compare a batch TM-based DIT trained on changesets to a historical simulation of a TM-based DIT trained on the same changesets over time.
+We find that the historical simulation may more accurately portray how a DIT would execute in a real environment.
 We also see under historical simulation results that show less fluctuation for DIT than FLT, though some fluctuation does exist.

 Finally, in \crp, we explore whether using the same changeset-based model for two different tasks is feasible and what configuration considerations might